ATD 1-LAW

 It enables the parliament to find legal solutions to any problem that the country may face by passing new acts or amending existing ones.

-Statements a lawyer tells the jury in a criminal case to convince them of his/her client’s innocence is an example of ______________, whereas an unanimous decision held/reached by Supreme court judges that secularism is one of the basic structures of the constitution of Kenya is an example of ________________.
+The statements a lawyer tells the jury in a criminal case to convince them of his/her client's innocence are examples of (i) _________, whereas a unanimous decision held/reached by the Supreme Court judges that secularism is one of the basic structures of the constitution of Kenya is an example of (ii)_______.

-____________ is an offense relating to a criminal act which has not, or not yet, been committed.
+An offense relating to a criminal act which has not, or not yet, been committed is called:

 Inchoate offence